fzyzcjy/flutter_rust_bridge/website/docs/guides/how-to/borrowed.md

 # Borrowed types

+## Direct approach

-flutter_rust_bridge does not yet support types with *arbitrary* borrowing and lifetime like `struct MyStruct<'a> { ... }`, or functions that return arbitrary reference types, since this has not been a blocker for users and there are alternative approaches.
+`flutter_rust_bridge` does support types with borrowing and lifetime like `struct MyStruct<'a> { ... }`,
-However, if you do need to have this feature, feel free to open an issue and we can discuss/implement it!
+or functions that return types with lifetimes such as references.
+Please refer to [this page](../types/arbitrary/rust-auto-opaque/lifetime) for details.

-Below, we discuss several approaches for some scenarios.
+For completeness, below we discuss alternative approaches, which are useful in some scenarios.
+(They are originally documented because at that time the lifetime had not been supported.)

 ## Proxy